lidofinance/dc4bc/HowTo.md

 sN7XbnvZCRtg650dVCCpPK/hQ/rMTSlxrdnvzJ75zV4W/Uzk9suvjNPtyRt7PDXLDTGNimn+4X/FcJj2K6vDdgqOrr9BHwMqJXnQykcv3IV0ggIUjpMMgdbQ+0iSseyq
 ```

+**N.B.: You can start and stop both the Client node any time you want given that the states are stored safely on your computer.
+When you restart the Airgapped machine, make sure that you run the `replay_operations_log` command exactly once before performing any actions — that will make the Airgapped machine replay the state and be ready for new actions.**

+Now you want to start the DKG procedure. *This action must be done exactly once by only one of the participants.
+The participants must decide who will send the initial message collectively.*

-Now you want to start the DKG procedure.
-This tells the node to send an InitDKG message that proposes to run DKG with parameters which locate in a start_dkg_propose.json file.
+Tell the node to send an InitDKG message that proposes to run DKG with parameters which are located in a `start_dkg_propose.json` file.
+This file is created collectively during a [Conference call](https://github.com/lidofinance/dc4bc-conference-call) by the participants.
 ```
 $ ./dc4bc_cli start_dkg /path/to/start_dkg_propose.json --listen_addr localhost:8080
 ```